Keeping Shuswap Lake free of invasive mussels

-Adult mussels can attach themselves directly, and juvenile mussels can float freely in trapped water.
+Adult mussels can attach themselves directly, and juvenile mussels float freely in trapped water.
 There are many places they could be: the bilge, ballast, bait bucket, anchor, hull, trailer, prop, engine coolant system – and that’s just for boats.
 They could also be “hiding” on kayaks, canoes, stand up paddleboards, waders or water toys.
-They’re not easy to spot – adult mussels are the size of your thumbnail, and juveniles are smaller than a grain of sand.
+They’re not easy to spot – fully grown adult mussels are the size of your thumbnail, newly established adult mussels are only a millimetre or two, and juvenile mussels are smaller than a grain of sand.

 There’s more.
 If the mussels become established in the Shuswap – and it would only take one contaminated watercraft to enable that – they are virtually impossible to get rid of.
 If they’re introduced to the Shuswap, they’d be here to stay.
 And, worse yet, they reproduce at alarmingly high rates.
 A few mussels could become millions in a year.

 Prevention is key.
 Don’t move a mussel!
 Clean, drain and dry your watercraft and gear, and stop at watercraft inspection stations.

 Suspected sightings of zebra and quagga mussels – or other aquatic invasive species, such as Asian clams – should be reported to the BC government using one of the following methods: